ZhengYuen/Translation/README.md

 # Translation
 This is my work for translating some English textbooks into Chinese.

-Currently working: Theoretical Neuroscience, Computational and Mathematical Modeling of Neural Systems by PeterDayan
+Current work: Theoretical Neuroscience, Computational and Mathematical Modeling of Neural Systems by PeterDayan